 My modeling capabilities are limited, but I am skilled in working with edgeflow and optimizing assets as well as bringing them into the game and updating them if necessary.
 All of my content is built with performance in mind, though I typically aim for high-end hardware.

 I am adept in level design, lighting and technical art.
 I am also skilled at using this content to create top-down maps for digital tabletop software such as Roll20.
 I have experience playing and running Dungeons & Dragons 5th edition and creating content for the medium.
+Throughout my time creating content for my games I learned a great deal about lighting, mood-setting, visual storytelling and gameflow through improvising.

 Refer to my Past Projects for a better idea of some of my previous work.